equinor/fmu-dataio/docs/src/getting_started.md

 -- ert_user (str): The username used in ERT

 -- Optional arguments:
 --  --sumo: If passed, case will be registered on Sumo.
-Use this is intention to upload data.
+Remove this flag if you do not intend to upload data to Sumo.
 --  --global_variables_path (str): Path to global variables relative to CONFIG path --
 -- NOTE!
 If using optional arguments, note that the "--" annotation will be interpreted